HariharanS-22/Tic-Tac-Toe/README.md

   python "Tic-Tac-Toe (Player_1 - Player_2).py"

 ## 📄 License
-This project is licensed under the GPI 3.0 License.
+This project is licensed under the GPL-3.0 License.
 See `LICENSE` for more details.